Stephen Ross takes a look at a bike designed to have fun on and to encourage new riders to hit the trails.

 Hopping on the bike the first thing you'll notice is the low-ish seat height, at 870mm you'll be sitting 45mm lower than on a TTR-250.The controls are the standard basic controls you'd expect to find and include a push button electric start.
+Our test bike for the day was literally out of the box and the battery didn't quite have the charge to crank the engine over.
+This is when we discovered there's no kick start.

 Because of the likelihood of this bike been used in the twists and turns of the trails rather than going flat out in a straight line, Yamaha have had room to play with the steering angles.
 In doing so this bike is really easy to handle and is quick to turn without a lot of effort.

-There's a six speed gearbox with a fairly low first gear which again suits the beginner and intermediate riders and is perfect for getting through the rough stuff.
+There's a six-speed gearbox with a fairly low first gear which again suits the beginner and intermediate riders and is perfect for getting through the rough stuff.

 The suspension isn't adjustable; however the factory settings on the new linkage-mounted rear shock and 36mm front fork suited the bike and had no problems dealing the fairly rough terrain we put it through.